 10A NCAC 13D .2402 PRESERVATION OF MEDICAL RECORDS

 (a) A facility shall keep medical records on file for five years following the discharge of an adult patient.

-(b) Not withstanding Paragraph (c) of this Rule, if the patient is a minor when discharged from the nursing facility, then the records shall be kept on file until his or her 19th birthday and for the timeframe specified in G.S.
+(b) Not withstanding Paragraph (c) of this Rule, if the patient is a minor when discharged from the nursing facility, the records shall be kept on file until his or her 19th birthday and for the additional time specified in G.S.
 1-17(b) for commencement of an action on behalf of a minor.

 (c) If a facility discontinues operation, the licensee shall inform the Division of Health Service Regulation where its records are stored.
 For five years after a facility discontinues operations, records shall be stored with a business offering medical record storage and retrieval services.

 (d) All medical records are confidential.
 A facility shall comply with 42 CFR Parts 160, 162 and 164 of the Health Insurance Portability and Accountability Act.